 To get the most out of video, you need a platform that can help in creating and customizing all that video content, one that can easily manage all those videos, and one that can make sharing and searching content across all that video painless.

-Record high-quality videos.
-The single most essential aspect to video is also the most straightforward: you need to be able to record it, quickly, and ideally from anywhere.
+1. Record high-quality videos.
+The single most essential capability when putting video to work for your sales organization is also the most straightforward: you need to be able to record it, quickly, and ideally from anywhere.

 That may sound easy in an era where everyone has a camera on their laptops and smartphones, but that’s only true if your video platform is up to the task of uploading all the different types of video all those cameras may produce, and converting them to a format that can be played back by anyone, anywhere, anytime, on any device.